darktable-org/lua-scripts/README.md

 *Dependencies: mkdir, zip, convert (ImageMagick), xdg-open, xdg-user-dir*
 *Tags: geo, storage*

-Adds a new export option to export KML files. **I have no clue what it really does.**
+Adds a new export option to export geo information and thumbnails of selected images into a KML file.
+This file can e.g. be opened with Google Earth or KDE Marble.

 ### rate_group.lua